Cinque Terre in One Day: A Relaxed, Fun Itinerary from a First-Time Visitor

 Manarola

 From Riomaggiore to Manarola the train ride is about 2 minutes!
-You could also walk the 1.3 miles to get there.
+You could also walk the 1.3 miles if you’re feeling energetic, but we were saving our steps for later.

 On the way back down the hill we noticed Cantina Burasca, and gave it a try.
 This ended up being our favorite restaurant of a trip of pretty dang good restaurants!
 It wasn’t just the food, though the food was excellent.
 It was also the setting and mood.
 Just one of those “man, I am so lucky to be here right now” precious stand-out highlights of travel that you can never really predict!